Rosa Rebimbas

+Rosa C. Rebimbas is an American politician and judge, currently serving on the Naugatuck Probate Court with jurisdiction over the towns of Naugatuck, Beacon Falls, Middlebury, and Prospect.

-Rosa C. Rebimbas is a Republican member of the Connecticut House of Representatives since 2009, representing the 70th District around Naugatuck just south of Waterbury.
+She previously served as a Republican member of the Connecticut House of Representatives from 2009 to 2023, representing the 70th District around Naugatuck just south of Waterbury.
 She is the owner/sole proprietor of The Law Offices of Rosa C. Rebimbas, a general law firm in Naugatuck, Connecticut.

 Education and personal life

 Rebimbas received her Bachelor of Arts in Political Science and Secondary Education along with a minor in Faith, Peace and Justice from Fairfield University.
 She received her Juris Doctor from the S.J.
 Quinney College of Law at the University of Utah.
 She is a former president of the Habitat for Humanity of Greater Waterbury.

 Legal career

 In addition to legislative work, Rebimbas is a practicing lawyer in Naugatuck, Connecticut, where she founded The Law Offices of Rosa C. Rebimbas in 2007.
 This is a general law office doing real estate, personal injury, immigration, criminal defense and family law.
-As a family lawyer, she has served on the Board of Directors for the Guardian Ad Litem Services.
+As a family lawyer, she has served on the board of directors for the Guardian Ad Litem Services.